AtharvSharmaAI/ICS_Major_Project/New folder/README.md

 ## Overview

-This project implements several machine learning models in C, including Data Scaling, Linear Regression, Logistic Regression, and K Nearest Neighbour.
+This project implements several machine learning models in C, including Data Scaling, Linear Regression, Logistic Regression, K Nearest Neighbour and Softmax Regression.
 It provides a command-line interface for users to choose a model and perform tasks such as training and testing using their own data files.

 ## Installation